bunthut/lxd-cloud/README.md

 # This project are split in multiple subproject

 To select the storage backend for LXD, edit `config/03_OTHER_VARS` and set `LXD_STORAGE_DRIVER` to either `btrfs` (default) or `zfs`.
+The scripts automatically detect the driver of an existing `default` storage pool and reuse it.
+To switch to a different backend, remove any conflicting pools first (for example `lxc storage delete default`) before rerunning the initialization.

 Please see :
 + [Installation and lxd configuration](https://github.com/AlbanVidal/install_conf_lxd)